reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

 ## Conclusion

 The **Thomas Algorithm** is an efficient method for solving systems of linear equations with a tridiagonal matrix.
 This program demonstrates its application with forward elimination followed by backward substitution to find the solution.
 This algorithm is particularly useful in numerical simulations where such systems frequently arise.

----

-This version of the readme now uses the correct Markdown syntax for LaTeX formatting with proper matrix equations.
-Ensure that the platform you're using (e.g., GitHub, Jupyter Notebooks) supports this LaTeX rendering for it to be displayed properly.